Marriage Certificate Translation Dubai — GDRFA Spouse Visa Ready

 Will My Translated Marriage Certificate Work for Dubai Spouse Visa?

-If you are sponsoring your spouse in the UAE, GDRFA needs one thing: proof that you are legally married.
+If you are sponsoring your spouse in Dubai or anywhere in the UAE, GDRFA needs one thing: proof that you are legally married.
 The marriage certificate translation is not a formality.
 It becomes the official record of your marriage in UAE government systems.
 Every detail must be accurate because this document follows you through visa renewals, property purchases, and potentially court matters.

 GDRFA (General Directorate of Residency and Foreigners Affairs) accepts marriage certificates from any country, in any format.
 Civil ceremonies, religious ceremonies, court registrations.
 The requirement is that the translation is MOJ-certified and the original document has proper attestation.